staeter/work-in-progress/dialogue.md

 - Disabilities: Follows the best web accessibility standards and have tools for community and automated, audio and video content transcription.
 - Lingual: Available in most languages with tools for community and automated content translation.
 - Literacy: Illustrate every button and menu for them to be usable by analphabet and illiterate peoples.
+- Other: This list is non exhaustive and other factors that might hinder the platform's accessibility should be considered.

 Being accessible is about thoughtful development.
 We have to think every functionality from the start to be nice and easy to use for everyone.